tmtxt/tmtxt.github.com/_drafts/2019-11-19-consider-lambda.md

 thumbnail:
 ---

-> NO, Lambda is not the key solution to all the problems.
+> Lambda is not the key solution to all the problems.
 Lambda does not always reduce development
 > time.
 Lambda does not always save your head from all the infrastructure problems.
 Lambda does not
 > always scale well.
 It is not always true that you don't have to manage anything, just focus on the
 > business logic.
 It is not always cheaper than traditional "server-full" architecture.